Holiday Fun in Grand Rapids

 Rosa Park Circle Ice Skating

 One of the local’s favorite holiday activities in Grand Rapids is ice skating in Rosa Park Circle.
-The rink is open for skating from November 24 through February 26.
-Adults skate for $4, and under 18 skate for $2, with punch cards also available for the 23/24 season.
-Skating is weather dependent, so be sure to keep an eye on their Facebook or their page on the official Grand Rapids site for updates.
+The rink is open for skating from late November (whenever it’s cold enough to keep the ice) through February 26.
+Adults skate for $4 and under 18 skate for $2 with punch cards also available for the 23/24 season.
+Skating is weather dependent so be sure to keep an eye on their Facebook or their page on the official Grand Rapids site for updates.
 This is a classic Grand Rapids Christmas tradition you will want to make sure to add to your list!

 Make sure to get your Michigan-inspired holiday gifts- here!